Andr0id88/KARBS/README.md

 which uses slightly different repositories might miss one or two minor programs).

-Here are some of the things LARBS sets up:
+Here are some of the things KARBS sets up:

 - Installs i3-gaps, a tiling window manager, with my fully featured configuration along with dozens of lightweight and vim-centric terminal